Palleas/Agamotto/README.md

 ## Known Issues

 * This project started as a fun project, so shelling out to `swift package...` and using `jq` are not the most stable approaches, especially with new version of the Swift command line tools that might change the output of the `dump-package` subcommand.
 Please [file an issue](https://github.com/Palleas/Agamotto/issues/new) if you notice something weird.
+* Agamotto only handle dependencies with **exact** versions, using ranges or branches will be ignored.

 ## Acknowledgement